 The Last American Dinosaurs: Discovering a Lost World

-Visit the exhibition, and learn about fossils from mobile activity carts, including "What is a Fossil?", "Stratigraphy", and "Microfossils".
+Visit the exhibition and FossiLab, a working laboratory; learn from fossil displays and mobile activity carts including "What is a Fossil" and "It's a Date"

 FossiLab - Visit a working fossil laboratory inside the exhibition where you can watch scientists and experienced volunteers engaged in fossil research and fossil preparation.